RafaelKa/Vagrant-for-TYPO3-Flow/README.md

   * Click `Tools` -> `Deployment` -> `Download from default server` or right click on the root directory in Project window from PhpStorm and choose `Deployment` -> `Download from ......`
   * PhpStorm will download all TYPO3 Flow files in your project root.
 This can take a while(<3 minutes)
+8. Add `192.168.144.100 {lover-case-projectname[.dev]}` line in /etc/hosts (Windows: %SystemRoot%\system32\drivers\etc\hosts) file.

+## Environment configuration

+You can use settings.yaml to enable and disable installation and auto start from services like MySQL, Apache, NginX, etc.

 ## Notices Windows